-Amending Ordinance No. 2021-53 relating to the Joseph A. Floreano Rochester Riverside Convention Center South Terrace and Addition an agreement and such other documents as may be necessary to receive and administer the funding.
+Amending Ordinance No. 2021-53 relating to the Joseph A. Floreano Rochester Riverside Convention Center South Terrace and Addition

 Section 1.
 Sections 1 and 2 of Ordinance No. 2021-53, authorizing funding and an agreement for the Joseph A. Floreano Rochester Riverside Convention Center South Terrace and Addition, is hereby amended as follows: